RobinJayaswal/searchEngine/indexer/DESIGN.md

 **Inputs and Outputs**

-* Input: The only inputs are the parameters passed on the commadn line.
+* Input: The only inputs are the parameters passed on the command line.
 See User interface

 * Output: Writes the index to the file specified by indexFilename parameter (see **User Interface**).